 Everything we’ve already mentioned regarding kernel-level anti-cheat applies to Vanguard.

-Basically, you have to install it and reboot your PC afterward.
+You have to install it and reboot your PC afterward.
 Vanguard will then boot each time with your system and disable drivers it deems potentially vulnerable.

 If you disable Vanguard, your PC won’t be trusted and you won’t be able to play Valorant until you re-enable it or until you reboot.
-Because of this some people are uninstalling Vanguard after playing Valorant and then reinstalling it again when they want play another session.
+Because of this, some people are uninstalling Vanguard after playing Valorant and then reinstalling it again when they won’t play another session.
 League of Legends is still not using Vanguard but announcements have been made and it’s just a matter of time before Riot deploys it.

 Riot promises that Vanguard is in no way connected to the Internet and that it doesn’t communicate with Riot servers or anything else for that matter.

-According to them it’s not logging data about your or your computer and its purpose is to simply disable certain drivers.
+According to them, it’s not logging data about your or your computer and its purpose is to simply disable certain drivers.
 Riot also promised to improve users’ experience with Vanguard and provide notification each time Vanguard disables a driver.
 This set of features hasn’t been working very well at the moment as many users have complained about the lack of transparency with its notifications.

 Vanguard’s reported problems include blocking Core Temp, a temperature monitoring program from running, under the excuse of the app using a forbidden driver, PC overheating, and stopping mice and keyboards from working.
 Overheating was blamed on the fact that overclocking and fan controlling apps were blocked from running as they would be able to regulate your PC’s temperature.
 When it comes to Core Temp, mice, and keyboards not working, well, you probably have a driver Vanguard has a problem with and, if you want to resolve the problem, then tough luck, you’ll need to replace them.